Arnav710/cse150a/README.md

 and does not take into account any form of semantic meaning.
 Using Perplexity we switched over to a new evalutation function that uses Hugging Face's sentence_transformers library to convert the sentences into vectors and then uses the cosine similarity metric to assess similarity.

+Sample prompt:
+I am building a chatbot and want to compare the output produced by my model with actual doctor responses.
+How can I build an evaluation function that captures the semantic meaning of sentences and then measures similarity using cosine similarity

 2. Used Perplexity to come up with the idea of how Naive Bayes can be adapted for this task by converting sentences into vectors using term frequency inverse document frequency (TF-IDF)

+Sample Prompt:
+I want to use TFIDF vector encodings for naive bayes, which model from sklearn can i use for this purpose